Dani-CR/ProjectCourse/README.md

 6. End application.

 ### Replicate experiment
-Inside each folder of the APIs there are README.md files which have been used to understand how to run the applications, for any doubt read it.
+Inside each folder of the APIs there are README.md files which have been used to understand how to run the applications, use it in case of doubts.

 #### Start application
 The following are the instructions to start each application alonside with jacoco for the code coverage: